Alino/Mongo2ES/README.md

 # Mongo2ES:

 - Mongo2ES syncs data from MongoDB to ElasticSearch.
+- Also automtically removes documents from ElasticSearch if they are removed in MongoDB
 - Mongo2ES is built with MeteorJs.

 Why does this exist?
 - ElasticSearch rivers are deprecated